ETHICS AND PHILOSOPHY COURSES

-An analysis of the basic moral concepts of goodness, right, and obligation and an overview of the ways in which these concepts operate in such contexts as society, religion, and the law.
-Applications of these discussions to contemporary moral issues.
-Each semester.
+An introduction to moral theories and an analysis of the moral concepts of goodness, right, and obligation, and the ways in which they operate in society, religion, and law.
+These concepts will be further enhanced in classroom discussions of contemporary moral issues.
+Offered annually.

 PHIL 324 Ethical Theory 3 Cr